teoak/data_analysis_workshop/README.md

 Lead Merchants is a global online retailer that sells a selection of products around 160 countries.
 Their sales database, a set of 5 tables, consists 2 million lines of sales data realised in 2019.

-Lead Merchants Database by Ismail Teoman Akyuz is licensed under CC BY-NC-SA 4.0.
+Lead Merchants Database by Ismail Teoman Akyuz is licensed under Creative Commons, CC BY-NC-SA 4.0.

 http://www.instantfp.co.uk/data-analysis-reporting-visualisation/